GoogleCloudPlatform/cloud-builders-community/dataflow-python/README.md

 Python has several different dependency management tools, which interact in different ways with containers.
 In this case we use `virtualenv` to setup an isolated folder inside the container with the libraries we need.
-As a result of this, be sure that your first build step sets up the virtualenv environment.
+As a result of this, be sure that your first build step loads the `virtualenv` environment.
 See examples for details.

 Additional libraries can be added by creating another container based on this